Vilakshan123/Vilakshan123/README.md

 - 👋 Hi, I’m VILAKSHAN PANCHAL
 - 👀 I’m interested in coding and working out
-- ⚙️ Currently doing M.TECH CSE
+- ⚙️ Currently doing M.TECH CSE at NIT Delhi
 - 📫 Reach me @vilakshanpanchal6@gmail.com / 232210029@nitdelhi.ac.in
 - 👇 Want to know more details about me 👇: